 by Nancy Armitage

-High up in the Adirondack Mountains, in upper state New York you can smell the clean air.
+High up in the Adirondack Mountains, in upper state New York you can smell the fresh clean air.
 One can see the crystal clear blue waters of the stunning Raquette Lake.
-Raquette, it was the Huntington family’s destination to relaxation.
+Raquette, it was the Huntington family’s destination for relaxation and fun.
 Think the wonderful movie, “On Golden Pond” or the camp scenes in the Netflix series, “The Marvelous Mrs. Maisel” to visualize the beauty.

 The Huntington property is now call “Huntington Memorial Camp”, or “Camp Huntington” originally built by William West Durant in 1877.
 Camp Pine Knot was actually Wm.
-West Durant very 1st camp that he built.
+West Durant very 1st camp that he built himself.
 Durant invented a unique style of artisan mountain cabins & log cabins, using every bit of the wood from the forest trees.
-On other artistic cabins at Camp Pine Knot, you can see the bark of the trees decorating the outside of the cabin.
-Some cottages & the Huntington’s “Chalet” they used smaller twigs & tree branches to make a outside porch railing.
-Functional & poetic!
+On other artistic cabins at Camp Pine Knot, you can see the bark of the trees decorating the outside walls of the cabin.
+Some cottages & the Huntington’s “Chalet”, they used smaller twigs & tree branches to make a outside porch railing.
+Functional, beautiful, & poetic!

-The Collis P. Huntington family visited “Camp Pine Knot” annually in the summer usually in the month of August.
-To get out of the terrible heat & humidity or the New York City.
+The Collis P. Huntington family visited “Camp Pine Knot” annually, in the summer, usually in the month of August.
+To get out of the terrible heat & humidity of New York City.
 Lake living is a place of tranquility, to get away from the city life.
-For the Huntington’s it was a serene place for Collis P. Huntington could get away from his work in NYC.
+For the Huntington’s, it was a serene place for Collis P. Huntington could get away from his work (Southern Pacific Co.) in NYC & SF.
 This mountain property was sold to Collis P. Huntington in 1895.
-There are records that stated Archer Huntington their son, would travel up to Camp Pine Knot in July (1904), also.
+There are records that stated Archer Huntington their son, would travel up to Camp Pine Knot in July many times but was recorded in (1904), also.
+Document: HEH Coll.
+HEH MS10968 uncat (E. Burke Holladays Journals)

 There are a grand set of lakes in the Adirondack Mts.
 There is Saranac Lake, Tupper Lake, Long Lake, Lake Eaton, Blue Mt.
-Lake, & Racquette Lake.
+Lake, & Raquette Lake.
 These lakes cover 4,927 acres of land.
-Lake Racquette is the largest of all the lakes, running about 44 ft. deep; at the maximum of 96 ft.
+Lake Raquette is the largest of all these lakes, running about 44 ft. deep; at the maximum of 96 ft.

-In the 1890’s, 5000 acres of mountain & lake property was purchased by several wealthy people: Collis Huntington (Camp Pine Knot-Raquette Lake), A. C. Vanderbilt (Sagamore), J. P. Morgan (Camp Uncas) , & Mrs. Lucy Carnegie – Andrew’s mother (Camp North Point- Racquette Lake) with others, bought the camp (s) for $100,000.00 from Mr. W. W. Durant, who had created it.
+In the 1890’s, 5000 acres of mountain & lake property was purchased by a group of wealthy Americans: Collis Huntington (Camp Pine Knot-Raquette Lake), A. C. Vanderbilt (Sagamore), J. P. Morgan (Camp Uncas) , & Mrs. Lucy Carnegie – Andrew’s mother (Camp North Point- Racquette Lake) with others, bought the camp (s) for $100,000.00 from Mr. W. W. Durant, who had created it.
 The Adirondack camps with all it lakes, woods, streams, & pine trees.
 It was said that they had the very best fishing (rainbow trout & lake bass) & hunting (deer & bears) around.

-Early in the 1880’s, C. P. Huntington invested heavily to make Racquette Lake, like a new “Newport, Rhode Island”, for the rich & wealthy retreat per the New York Times at the time.
+Early in the 1880’s, Collis P. Huntington invested heavily to make Racquette Lake.
+He felt it could be a new “Newport, Rhode Island”, for the rich & wealthy retreat per the New York Times at the time.
 He even built the Racquette Lake Railroad (at Arabella Huntington’s insistence) to arrive at a train station at Racquette Lake.
 Because of the very difficult journey up to Racquette Lake.

 Smoked Trout Pate